Aloe

 The APG IV system (2016) places the genus in the family Asphodelaceae, subfamily Asphodeloideae.
 Within the subfamily it may be placed in the tribe Aloeae.
 In the past, it has been assigned to the family Aloaceae (now included in the Asphodeloidae) or to a broadly circumscribed family Liliaceae (the lily family).
 The plant Agave americana, which is sometimes called "American aloe", belongs to the Asparagaceae, a different family.

-The genus is native to tropical and southern Africa, Madagascar, Jordan, the Arabian Peninsula, and various islands in the Indian Ocean (Mauritius, Réunion, Comoros, etc.).
+The genus is native to tropical and southern Africa, Madagascar, Jordan, the Arabian Peninsula, India and various islands in the Indian Ocean (Mauritius, Réunion, Comoros, etc.).
 A few species have also become naturalized in other regions (Mediterranean, India, Australia, North and South America, Hawaiian Islands, etc.).

 Etymology

-The genus name Aloe is derived from the Arabic word alloeh, meaning "bitter and shiny substance" or from Hebrew אוהלים ahalim, plural of אוהל ahal.
+The genus name Aloe is derived from the Arabic word al'uluh, meaning "bitter and shiny substance" or from Hebrew אוהלים ahalim, plural of אוהל ahal.

 Description

 Most Aloe species have a rosette of large, thick, fleshy leaves.
 Aloe flowers are tubular, frequently yellow, orange, pink, or red, and are borne, densely clustered and pendant, at the apex of simple or branched, leafless stems.
 Many species of Aloe appear to be stemless, with the rosette growing directly at ground level; other varieties may have a branched or unbranched stem from which the fleshy leaves spring.
 They vary in color from grey to bright-green and are sometimes striped or mottled.
 Some aloes native to South Africa are tree-like (arborescent).